JarKz/dotfiles/config/nvim/README.md

 When you initially starts Neovim, you must wait becuase plugins, `treesitter`parsers and `Mason` packages is installing.
 You can check status of installations:

-  - for `treesitter` parsers: type `:messages` and scroll down (by 'j' key or 'space' key);
+  - for `treesitter` parsers: type `:messages` and scroll down (by 'j'/'space' key);
   - for plugins: type `:Lazy` and it pop up window with details;
   - for `Mason`: type `:Mason` and it pop up window with list of packages and their status;

 If you see any errors in top-right corner, type `:Notifications` and read what is errors.
-Mostly it based on bad preparation, that I described in 'dotfiles/README.md'.
+Mostly it based on bad preparation, that I described in `README.md`.

 ## List of plugins

+Plugin manager:

+  - `folke/lazy.nvim`

 Colorscheme: